Republican Cheney to be vice chair of U.S. House panel on Jan. 6 attack | Politics

 A Capitol Police officer attacked by protesters died the following day.
 Four police officers who took part in the defense of the Capitol later took their own lives.
 More than 100 police officers were injured.
 The committee has already begun its work.
 It held a first hearing in July https://www.reuters.com/world/us/police-who-defended-us-capitol-testify-riot-probes-first-hearing-2021-07-27, with emotional testimony from police who fought off the rioters.
 And in August, it announced two massive requests for documents related to the events of Jan.
 6 - one from Trump associates and government agencies https://www.reuters.com/world/us/us-house-committee-demands-records-over-jan-6-attack-us-capitol-2021-08-25 and another from social media firms. https://www.reuters.com/world/us/us-house-committee-seeks-social-media-records-related-capitol-attack-2021-08-27

-CNN reported on Wednesday that Republican Representative Andy Biggs, leader of the hard-line conservative House Freedom Caucus, planned to send a letter to House Republican Leader Kevin McCarthy seeking to remove Cheney and Representative Adam Kinzinger, the other Republican select committee member, from the Republican Conference - the caucus of party members in the chamber - for their roles on the panel.
-Cheney's office did not immediately respond to a request for comment.
+CNN reported on Wednesday that Republican Representative Andy Biggs, leader of the hard-line conservative House Freedom Caucus, planned to ask House Republican Leader Kevin McCarthy to remove Cheney and Representative Adam Kinzinger, the other Republican select committee member, from the Republican Conference - the caucus of party members in the chamber - for their roles on the panel.
+Cheney's spokesman said they were not issuing a formal response but pointed to the announcement that she would be the select committee's vice chair.
 Kinzinger commented on Twitter that he was "even more committed to getting truth now."